A Survey on Deep Learning-based Architectures for Semantic Segmentation on 2D images: Post-FCN Approaches

 \subsubsection{Conditional Random Fields}

 As also discussed in Section 3.1.1, CNNs naturally lack mechanisms to specifically ‘focus’ on regions where class intersections occur.
 Around these regions, graphical models are used to find inference by observing low-level relations between neighbouring feature maps of CNN layers.
 Consequently, graphical models, mainly CRFs, are utilised as refinement layers in deep semantic segmentation architectures.
-As in \cite{rother2004}, CRFs connect low-level interactions with output from multiclass interactions, and in this way, global context knowledge is constructed.
+As in \citep{rother2004}, CRFs connect low-level interactions with output from multiclass interactions, and in this way, global context knowledge is constructed.

-As a refinement layer, various methods exist that employ CRFs to deep CNNs, such as the Convolutional CRFs \cite{Marvin2018}, the Dense CRF \cite{krahenbuhl2011}, and CRN-as-RNN \cite{ZhengICCV2015}.
+As a refinement layer, various methods exist that employ CRFs to DCNNs, such as the Convolutional CRFs \citep{Marvin2018}, the Dense CRF \citep{krahenbuhl2011}, and CRN-as-RNN \citep{ZhengICCV2015}.
 In general, CRFs help build context knowledge and thus a finer level of localisation in class labels.